 HOW TO GET AROUND SANTORINI

-The most convenient way of getting around Santorini is by hiring a rental vehicle.
-The best way to do this is by asking for the rates at the hotel, online, or even walk in at any of the shops in Thira.
+HIRING A CAR/QUAD/BIKE/2 WHEELER: The most convenient way of getting around Santorini is by hiring a rental vehicle.
+The best way to do this is by asking for the rates at the hotel, online, or even walking in at any of the shops in Thira.

 However, keep in mind that it may get really busy in summer and hence booking in advance may be helpful.

-Taxi’s are available in Santorini however they are very difficult to get hold of and not easily available as there are only a handful.
-You may find most of them in Fira however if you plan to go to Akrotiri and wait, you may not get one there and it will be expensive to have a taxi wait till the sunset is over!
+TAXIS: Taxis are available in Santorini, but they are very difficult to get hold of, and there are only a handful.
+You may find most of them in Fira, so if you plan to go to Akrotiri or other towns in Santorini, you may not get one there.

-All of them run from the station in Fira and the schedules tend to change frequently hence it can be unreliable.
-Prices vary depending on destination.
+All of them run from the station in Fira, and the schedules tend to change frequently; hence it can be unreliable.
+Prices vary depending on the destination.

 Lavinia Dsouza